This study is currently being completely revised. We plan to publish the 4th edition in December 2021.

 Synthetic Rubber Uses and Outlooks

-Demand for synthetic rubber is split in this report by the application areas tires, automotive applications, industry and construction, modification of materials (that is the admixture with other materials) as well as by the group of other applications.
-The most important sales market in 2014 was the segment tires: Almost 60% of total worldwide demand was generated by original equipment tires and replacement tires.
-Additionally, rubbers are used in various other products in the automotive industry.
-Among these are hoses, cables, gaskets as well as profiles for windows and doors.
-For this segment we forecast an increase of global demand by 2.4% p.a. until 2022.
+Demand for synthetic rubbers in this report is split by the application areas tires, automotive applications, industry and construction, modification of materials (that is the admixture with other materials) as well as by the group of other applications.
+The most important sales market in 2017 was the segment tires: 58% of total global demand were accounted for by applications in original equipment and replacement tires.
+Rubbers are also used for numerous other products in the automotive industry: for example for hoses, cables, seals as well as window and door profiles.
+For the automotive segment, the analysts of Ceresana expect an increase of global rubber demand by 3.0% per year until 2025.

 The Study in Brief:

 Chapter 1 provides a description and analysis of the global rubber market, including forecasts up to 2025: The development of revenues, demand, and production is analyzed for each region of the world.